shiltemann/Virtual-Normal-Correction/README.md

 # Virtual Normal Correction

+## Deprecation Notice

+This tool is currently deprecated and no longer useful.
+Please have a look at alternative tools, such as ones described and compared in [Little et. al. 2021, UNMASC: tumor-only variant calling with unmatched normal controls](https://pubmed.ncbi.nlm.nih.gov/34632388/ )

+## Documentation
 This code performs a virtual normal correction on a set of input variants.
 For more information see our paper in Genome Research [here](http://genome.cshlp.org/content/25/9/1382.abstract)

 This analysis can be run on both small variants (i.e. single nucleotide variants and indels of up to ~50 bps) and the larger structural variations (SVs)